MohamedHamouda23/small-projects/README.md

    ```bash
    cd Score_Manager
    ```
-3. ▶️ **To run the program, follow the README file located inside the project folder you navigated to.**
+3. ▶️ **To run the program, follow the README instructions inside the project folder you navigated to.**